MazamaScience/AirSensor/local_executables/README.md

 # Sensor Data Ingest

-Scripts in this repository do all the work of converting raw data from Purple Air sensors into .RData files ready for use with the **MazamaPurpleAir** R package
+Scripts in this repository do all the work of converting raw data from Purple Air sensors into .rda files ready for use with the **MazamaPurpleAir** R package

 The `purpleair_createDailyPAS_exec.R script designed to be run shortly after